Chamaeleon: Stars

+Lacaille gave 17 stars Bayer designations Alpha through Pi in 1756, but omitted Omicron and Xi, and labelled two stars as Delta, Mu and Pi.
+In 1879, Benjamin Gould included Lambda Chamaeleontis and Pi^{2} Chamaeleontis as part of Musca and the designations were no longer used.

 There are four bright stars in Chamaeleon that form a compact diamond-shape approximately 10 degrees from the south celestial pole and about 15 degrees south of Acrux, along the axis formed by Acrux and Gamma Crucis.
 Alpha Chamaeleontis is a white-hued star of magnitude 4.1, 63 light-years from Earth.
 Beta Chamaeleontis is a blue-white hued star of magnitude 4.2, 271 light-years from Earth.
 Gamma Chamaeleontis is a red-hued giant star of magnitude 4.1, 413 light-years from Earth.
 The other bright star in Chamaeleon is Delta Chamaeleontis, a wide double star.
 The brighter star is Delta^{2} Chamaeleontis, a blue-hued star of magnitude 4.4.
 Delta^{1} Chamaeleontis, the dimmer component, is an orange-hued giant star of magnitude 5.5.
 They both lie about 350 light years away.

-Chamaeleon is also the location of Cha 110913, a unique dwarf star or proto solar system.
+Chamaeleon is also the location of Cha 110913, a sub-brown dwarf or rogue planet with planets or moons (depending on classification).